jon-turney/meson/docs/markdown/Reference-manual.md

   you are responsible for verifying that you abide by all licensing terms.
 You can access the value in your Meson build files with `meson.project_license()`.

+- `native_languages`: *(since 0.56.0)* takes a string or array of strings listing the languages that the project uses for `native: true` (build machine) targets.
+When present, the languages listed as positional arguments may only be used for `native: false` (the default) (host machine) targets.

 - `meson_version`: takes a string describing which Meson version the project requires.
 Usually something like `>=0.28.0`.